 Iwasaki Hotel — mid-range with sand-bath access

-Iwasaki sits between Phoenix’s resort feel and Shusuien’s traditional vibe — modern facilities (pool, gym), but smaller dining, more intimate.
-Family rooms available; kids menu at dinner.
-Best mid-tier choice.
+Iwasaki sits between Phoenix’s resort feel and Shusuien’s traditional vibe — modern facilities (pool, gym), but smaller, more intimate dining.

 - Hours: Check-in 15:00 / Check-out 11:00